antoniwan/blog/src/content/p/love-is-the-final-revolution.md

 And yet, after tumbling down that rabbit hole, I can say with confidence: the thing that saved me was **love**.
 Self-love.
 Love for my family and friends.
 Redirecting my energy, focus, mind, and body into the people and moments I can actually touch with my five senses.
 That's what pulled me out of the black hole of despair.

 It took real shadow work to realize that presence, rooted in love and kindness, is the only sustainable way to face the cruelty of our human systems.
 My daughter's laughter, my girlfriend's affection, my ex-wife's empathy, nourishing my body and mind, and creating a home where kindness is our default — that is what I _can_ do.
+Love is, ultimately, the most revolutionary force we have.

 > **Love is, ultimately, the most revolutionary force we have.**